List of grand commanders of the Order of Dannebrog

-Presently six persons wear the Grand Commander's insignia.
-They are the five Grand Commanders and Queen Margrethe II, the Sovereign of the Order.
+Presently seven persons wear the grand commander's insignia.
+They are the six grand commanders and King Frederik X, the sovereign of the order.

-By royal ordinance of October 10, 1951 women can be appointed Grand Commanders.
-Therefore, the women that appear in the list before that date were, strictly speaking, not appointed Grand Commanders as much as awarded the honour of wearing the insignia of a Grand Commander.
+By royal ordinance of October 10, 1951 women can be appointed grand commanders.
+Therefore, the women that appear in the list before that date were, strictly speaking, not appointed grand commanders as much as awarded the honour of wearing the insignia of a grand commander.